-3 Floors or Less
+- 3 Floors or Less - Pitched Roofs - Performing Assets Only - Value Add Opportunity - Sub-Market Analysis.

-Pitched Roofs

-Performing

-Value Add

-Assets Only

-Opportunity

-3. Sub-Market Analysis.
 The LLC will also assess and analyze the communities and neighborhoods within selected markets ("Sub-Markets") and only acquire Properties in those Sub-Markets that are supported by a diverse employment base and a congruent Sub-Market.
-The Management Company will physically inspect each Property's Sub-Market, typically within a one (1), three (3) and five (5) mile radius, for the following markets:

-- Diverse Employment Base (Healthcare, Government, Technology, Higher Education, Etc.)

-Congruent Sub-Markets (i.e.: a Class B Property is within a Class B or better Sub-Market - with other Class A/B residential and retail).

-- Nearby Retail (Supermarket, Major Retail

-Nearby Places of Worship Chains)

-- Nearby Transportation (Public, Freeway,

-Visibility, Traffic, and Accessibility Toll)

-- Nearby Recreation (Parks, Gyms, Bicycle

-Nearby Schools and School District Ratings
+The Management Company will physically inspect each Property's Sub-Market, typically within a One (1).
+Three (3) and Flve (5) mile radius, for the following markets: - Diverse Employment Base (Healthcare, Government.
+Technology, Higher Education, Etc.) - Congruent Sub-Markets (i.e.: a Class B Property is within a Class B or better Sub-Market - with other Class A/B residential and retail). - Nearby Retail (Supermarket, Major Retail Chains) - Nearby Places of Worship - Nearby Transportation (Public, Freeway, Visibility, Traffic, and Accessibility Toll) - Nearby Recreation (Parks, Gyms, Bicycle Paths, Hiking Trails) - Nearby Schools and School District Ratings

-- Crime Statistics
+Crime Statistics

-Multi-Family Properties within radius evaluated by Class, Size, Rents, Amenities and Distance from Property.

-4. Other Analysis.
-The Management Company will also conduct the following due diligence in selecting a Property for investment:

-• The Management Company will conduct an initial site walk of the Property with property management team members.
+- Multi-Family Properties within radius by Class, Size. evaluated Rents.
+Amenities and Distance from Property. - Other Analysis.
+The Management Company will also conduct the following due diligence in selecting a Property for investment: - The Management Company will conduct an initial site walk of the Property with property management team members.

-- Review one (1) to three (3) years of rent rolls and monthly financials for the Property. - Review competitive and historic data on rents, occupancy and cap rates. - Evaluate and validate viability of value add strategy using competitive data from other nearby Properties. - Draft initial pro-forma based on most current data points.
+- Review One (1) to Three (3) years of rent rolls and monthly financials for the Property. - Review competitive and historic data on rents, occupancy and cap rates. - Evaluate and validate viability of value add strategy using competitive data from other nearby Properties. - Draft initial pro-forma based on most current data points.